AmadouMamadouDiallo/emotion-recognition/README.md

 ﻿# facial-emotion-recognition

 This projects aim to create a lightweight model to detect emotions.
 It compares different models performances on the fer-2013 dataset
-- Authors : Grain Hamza, Blot--El Mazouzi Yanis, Dialo Amadou, Hayani Youssef
+- Authors : Dialo Amadou & Grain Hamza
 ---

 ![demo](./assets/demo.gif)